-- Current I-20 or DS-2019 - I-20 for those in F-1/F-2 status or DS-2019 for those in J-1/J-2 status from the University of Iowa, with a recent travel signature from an ISSS adviser.
-Note: If your DS-2019 was made by another institution, contact the RO at that institution to get a signature
+- Current I-20 - I-20 for those in F-1/F-2 status from the University of Iowa, with a recent travel signature from an ISSS adviser.

-- Old I-20 or DS-2019 - Any I-20s or DS-2019s previously issued by the University of Iowa and any other U.S. school previously attended
+- Old I-20 - Any I-20s previously issued by the University of Iowa and any other U.S. school previously attended

 - Transcript - We no longer recommend printing grade reports from ISIS due to the fact that names do not appear on the reports, which could lead to closer scrutiny and potential visa denials.
 It is still your choice, but the safest choice would be to request the formal transcript from the Office of the Registrar, basement of Calvin Hall.

-- Enrollment Verification Letter - If your transcript does not yet show the current/most recent semester you will also need a Verification Letter showing your current enrollment (available from the Registrar’s Office in the basement of Calvin Hall).
-If your latest semester's grades appear on your transcript, then you do not need this letter.
+- Enrollment Verification Letter - If your transcript does not yet show the current/most recent semester (usually stating "IP" for "In Progress") you will also need a Verification Letter showing your current enrollment (available from the Registrar’s Office in the basement of Calvin Hall).

-- Financial Documentation - Evidence of recent financial support as shown on the I-20 or DS-2019 (bank statement, graduate assistantship offer letter, family bank statement, etc.)
+- Financial Documentation - Evidence of recent financial support as shown on the I-20 (bank statement, graduate assistantship offer letter, family bank statement, etc.)